Questions and Answers

 We encourage you to do so!
 Items from home have your smell on them and provide comfort and security for your dog while he is in his kennel.
 Those items are not allowed in the play area but when it is time to go to bed at night it lets your pup know which area is his/hers and helps them to snuggle in.
 Be aware though, if your dog tends to be destructive, all items may not make it back in one piece, so if you have a cherished item you should probably leave that at home.
 We have bowls, beds, blankets that we can provide as well if you do not bring anything.

 If it has been more than 12 months since your dogs last visit (daycare or boarding) we do require that you bring them for a re-interview day before we can reserve a space for them.
 You just need to bring updated vaccination records.
 There is a $25 daycare day charge to re-interview as long as your dog passes and spends the day with us, however, if you are making a boarding reservation for 5 nights or more, there is no charge for the daycare day.
 If for any reason your dog does not pass the re-interview, there is no charge.
-We require this for a couple of reasons first, it will get your dog reacquainted with the humans and dogs here as well as the facility, then they will go home with you at the end of the day, having experienced this, when he/she returns for boarding they will experience significantly less stress because he will be familiar with the routine and will know you will be returning for them.
-Second, while most dogs maintain a consistent disposition throughout their lives, some dogs may display changes in personalities as they mature and some as they grow old.
+We require this for a couple of reasons.
+First, it will get your dog reacquainted with the humans and dogs at the facility so when they return there will be less stress because they are familiar with the routine.
+Second, while most dogs maintain a consistent disposition throughout their lives, some dogs may display changes in personalities as they mature.
 For instance a dog that is 8 months old during its first visit may get along extremely well with other dogs, but if that dog is not exposed to similar social situations as it matures into an adult dog, he/she may not be able to handle the open play environment as a 2 year old adult dog.
 The same goes for a dog that is aging or one that has had a negative experience since their last visit; they may not be able to handle the experience as they did before.
 We would rather find that out during a day when you are in town and can make other arrangements than to take your dog and have to disrupt your vacation trying to figure out alternate arrangements.
 Again, our aim is to provide all of our dogs, whether daycare or boarding, with a safe, fun and comfortable environment, though it may seem inconvenient, it’s in everyone’s best interest.

 Absolutely, most family dogs feel most comfortable when they can snuggle up next to their siblings.
-We have spacious kennels with plenty of room for 2 or 3 dog families – we even have a few “family” areas for large breed families.
+We have a few oversized kennels as well for large breed families or if you would just like your dog to have even more room.

 We do have multiple areas for our dogs; however we do require that all dogs get along with both large and small dogs.
 During the interview process all dogs are exposed to dogs of all sizes because we feel it is important that dogs, whether large or small, do not develop phobias of any other types of dog because at some point in their lives they will be exposed to those types of dogs, whether on a walk, in our lobby or at the vet, and it is important to have a well-balanced dog that can handle those situations.
 Though many small dogs enjoy playing with various sized dogs – there are times though when we feel it is better for them to be in a separate are – during inclimate weather, during drop off and pick up time, etc. and we will move them accordingly for their safety and comfort.